 August 19, 2013

-Categories: ATV, ISS, MCC
+Categories: ISS, MCC

 Russian Mission Control Centre specialists plan another station reboost maneuver to increase ISS orbit medium altitude for August 31, 2013, – MCC representative reported to RIA-Novosti.